nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 Vision
 ^^^^^^^^^^^
 A lot of machine learning applications work on vision.
 But vision for computers is different from vision for humans.
 Humans can not see without thinking.
-And when we see something our mind is concepts playing with us.
+And when we see something our mind is continuously playing with us.

 Vision for computers can be defined as: